kylecorry31/Trail-Sense/guides/en-US/guide_tool_notes.txt

 3. Scan the QR code with another device to import the note.

 Note: The QR code can only transfer the first 1000 characters of a note.

+## Quick Action
+You can enable the Note quick action in the settings for the desired tab.

+To use the quick action, tap the Note quick action button to create a new note.